Your very lucky, just standard run of the mill questions I asked, they ignored me.

 Here's a little snippet that I discovered using the msdos command WMIC MEMORYCHIP get

 The tablet contains Hynix ram which it says is running at 1.5v.
-I couldn't find any voltage controls or information in the bios to confirm this high value and CpuZ doesn't report the ram voltage but it might mean the ram has been underclocked to maintain battery life.
+I couldn't find any voltage controls or information in the bios to confirm this high value and CpuZ doesn't report the ram voltage but it might mean the ram has been underclocked to maintain battery life or temperature.

 I didn't ever get a reply from Linx support for my follow up request to know the ram speed and telling them the type which is very disappointing.
 I noticed it's rated as 1600Mhz ram on Ebuyer but they often make errors in specifications, sometimes different specifications in the same advert so I can't accept their listed ram speed as accurate, unfortunately.